nathanhood/13-virtues/USER_STORIES.md

 As a user,
-in order to start pursuing lifelong goals and virtues, I want to create virtues or choose existing virtues
+in order to start pursuing lifelong goals and virtues, I want to create virtues or choose from a list of existing virtues

 **Usage:**
 1. On profile page, click prompt to add virtues

-2. Add virtues from list by scrolling or keyword searching and selecting
+2. Add virtues from list by scrolling or keyword searching

-3. If virtue does not exist, create new virtue on same page
+3. If virtue does not exist, create new virtue on same page, virtue will be created

-4.
+**Acceptance Criteria**
+* User is prompted to add/create virtues
+* Virtues must be unique
+* Virtue is created if it does not already exist
+* Virtue and User are added to join table

+## User records daily records